needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 **Workaround:** In **Project Settings** > **Audio** > **Default Speaker Mode**, select **Mono** or **Stereo** depending on what the encoder specified for the recording supports.

+#### ProRes encoding not supported on Windows Arm64.

+**Limitation:** The Movie Recorder doesn't support ProRes QuickTime encoding on Windows Arm64.

 #### MP4 and ProRes encoding not supported on Linux

 **Limitation:** The Movie Recorder doesn't support H.264 MP4 and ProRes QuickTime encoding on Linux.